minhhieu76qng/dsv-docs/docs/bitbucket.md

     - **URL**: the URL of Bibucket webhook server like `http://128.199.168.53/bitbucket/hooks/<hook_id>`.
     - **Triggers**: select **Choose from a full list of triggers** and choose actions you want.
 4. Press **Save**.
-Now, when you execute actions (push, PR,...) with you repository, Bitbucket will fire event to Mattermost channel which you setup before.
+Now, when you execute actions (push, PR,...) with your repository, Bitbucket will fire event to Mattermost channel which you setup before.

 ## Testing

 ### Bitbucket plugin testing
-1. Go to repository page, select **Settings > Webhooks**.
+1. Go to the repository page, select **Settings > Webhooks**.
 2. At your Bitbucket Webhook record, select **View requests**
-3. And you can resend any requests in table.
+3. And you can resend any requests on the table.

 :exclamation: If **Request history collection** is off, please turn on it and press **Load new requests** button.